raymonepping/homebrew-repository-audit-cli/README.md

 ⚡ Fast enough to feel native

-'Control is clarity.
-Clarity is confidence.” — repository_audit'
+> "Control is clarity.
+Clarity is confidence." — *repository_audit*

 ---